dyaskur/google-chat-poll/readme.md

 Tips: You can test the json file on **tests/json** folder to https://gw-card-builder.web.app/ to view the output of the application.

 <sub>
-Again, this code just my learning code.
+This code just my learning code.
 That's why I don't directly migrate to TypeScript or Golang in early stage.
 I just want to learning nodejs and google chat apps.
 Feel free if you have suggestion or advice for this apps and codes.
 </sub>